KylleLuna/Simple_Calculator/README.md

 # Simple_Calculator
-This is Project #2 for Web Design and Development
+This is Project #2 for Web Design and Development by KylleLuna.